barronbytes/Learning-to-Code/data-structures-and-algorithms/data-structures.md

 ## 6. HashMaps

-A HashMap is an **associative array** data structure that stores key-value pairs and enables fast average-case lookups by using a hash function and collision resolution.
+A HashMap is an **flat map** data structure that stores key-value pairs and enables fast average-case lookups by using a hash function and collision resolution.
 Think of it like a library catalog where the key is the book’s title used to find the exact shelf (the index), and the value is the book itself located there.

 **Average O(1)** operations for insertions, deletions, and search: